 Overview

-This project is improving rural livelihoods through family-focused community reforestation and agroforestry in PNG.
+This project aimed to improve rural livelihoods through family-focused community reforestation and agroforestry in PNG.

-In Papua New Guinea (PNG), nearly two-thirds of the land is covered by forests, 97 per cent of which are held under custom landownership, therefore community forestry offers an opportunity to improve rural livelihoods.
+In Papua New Guinea (PNG), nearly two-thirds of the land is covered by forests, 97% of which are held under custom landownership; therefore, community forestry offers an opportunity to improve rural livelihoods.
 Women play a key role in obtaining and managing forestry household resources.

 Community-based reforestation and/or agroforestry in the grasslands has great potential to produce economic returns to clans, while also producing positive social and environmental outcomes.
 The results of the research undertaken in this project will be directly applicable to the PNG Forest Authority reforestation program ‘Painim Graun, Plannim Diwai’.